i-love-coffee-i-love-tea/Snmp4JTrapRelay/README.md

 # Snmp4JTrapRelay

 Proof of concept of a small daemon that collects SNMP trap events and puts them in a queue for tcp clients to connect, register and receive SNMP trap events in json format

-Goals:
+## Goals
  - Small daemon, externalizing the SNMP-trap-listening-part from a larger application, so the application can run with normal user permission
    (Background: on linux a process must run with root permission to open sockets on ports below 1024)
- - Decouple development lifecycles of parts with different responsibilities (ui, trap listening), so the main application doesn't have to run to collect traps
+ - Decouple development lifecycles of parts with different responsibilities (ui, trap listening), so the main application doesn't have to run to collect traps.
+ - Be able to develop the larger management application independently, without having to run the ide as root for debugging

+## How does it work?

 ```
  .------------------------.